mczhuge/NLSOM/README.md

 ## ☑️  TODO

-Due to the heavy reliance on prompts in the current version, we will be further developing a new iteration that make NLSOM and Mindstorms more stable.
+Due to the heavy reliance on prompts in the current version, we will develop a new iteration that makes NLSOM and Mindstorms more stable.

 ## 💌 Acknowledgments